 Very simply, PRWeb/iReach is cheaper because it only reaches online news websites.
 Unlike eReleases, PRWeb doesn’t distribute your release to the millions of other journalists who work for non-online media.

-PR Newswire owns a web-only press release service (iReach) in addition to its newswire direct to journalist service.
-And yes, iReach prices start at $129, but, like PRWeb service, this is web-only publication.
+PR Newswire/Cision owns a web-only press release service (PRWeb, formerly iReach) in addition to its newswire direct to journalist service.
+And yes, prices are cheaper but this is web-only platform.

 However, if you are looking for a more targeted media reach, wider online distribution, advanced targeting, disclosure distribution and more, become a PR Newswire member…“